Tattoos and Military Policy

 The United States military policies concerning tattoos have evolved over the years and vary across military branches.
 In recent years, these policies have been relaxed to increase the number of eligible recruits.
 But one thing that hasn’t changed is soldiers and recruits are not allowed to have certain types of tattoos.
 Extremist, indecent, racist and sexist tattoos are not allowed.

 Policies regarding the placement of tattoos vary among the branches.
 The strictest, the Marines do not allow sleeves.
 While the Army does not allow tattoos on:

 - Your neck above the t-shirt line

 - Your wrists

 If you are considering joining the military, and have tattoos, then you should become familiar with your respective branch’s

 The military also has policies in place regarding getting tattoos while on active duty.
 Meeting the appearance standards prior to joining the military is just as important as abiding by them during your service in the military.
-The military is concerned about bad tattoos before and after enlisting.
+The military is concerned about banned tattoos before and after enlisting.
 If the military finds your tattoo inappropriate concerning their policy you will likely face punishment under the Uniform Code of Military Justice.
 Furthermore, the military could require you to remove the tattoo if you want to remain on active duty.
-In any case, the military takes your tattoos very seriously and so should you if you are a member, or are considering joining.
-It is possible that laser tattoo removal is in your future if the military is in your future.

-In any case, If you or someone you know has a tattoo they need removed for military purposes Delete Tattoo Removal is able to help!
-Laser tattoo removal is one way to meet military regulations as they concern you tattoos!
+In any case, If you or someone you know has a tattoo they need to be removed for military purposes Delete Tattoo Removal in Phoenix, AZ is able to help!
+Laser tattoo removal is one way to meet military regulations as they concern your tattoos!